incognitoism/chatbot_using_blenderbot_400M_-/readme.md

-# 🧠 BlenderBot Chatbot – Flask + Hugging Face Transformers
+# 🧠 BlenderBot Chatbot – Flask + Facebook blenderbot - 400m - distill

 A simple yet powerful chatbot web app built using **Flask** and **Hugging Face's** `facebook/blenderbot-400M-distill` model.
 This project includes a lightweight frontend and a backend capable of generating conversational responses using Transformer-based models.